 want to be done or the ability to make things happen.

 Transform Every Person in the Organization into a Leader

 Empowering individuals in the organization means sharing the power with them.
 Shared power adds up to more power – not less.
 It means everyone has an increased ability to get more done and to make things happen.
 This can make a dramatic difference to the organization’s bottom line results.
 To do this means making everyone a leader.

 An organization comprised of leaders adds up to a leading organization.Andrew John Harrison

-Like any skill – Personal Power can be learned and developed by anyone, however, it requires a new leadership context that begins at the top and extends throughout the levels of the organization.
+Like any skill – Personal Power can be learned and developed by anyone; however, it requires a new leadership context that begins at the top and extends throughout the levels of the organization.
 It simply doesn’t work to send the people in the organization to training programs, alignment sessions, and educational sessions if the entire organization isn’t sharing the same context.
-Leading by example means that the context must be shared at all levels (otherwise, you end up with disillusionment, skepticism, and a lack of belief that there is one set of rules for people at the top and another set of rules for everyone else.)
+Leading by example means that the context must be shared at all levels (otherwise, you end up with disillusionment, skepticism, and a lack of belief that there is one set of rules for people at the top and another for everyone else.)